 Tulsa Classical Academy will initially offer kindergarten through eight grade but will expand by a grade every year until it graduates its first class in 2028.

 You may now begin the first step in the registration process in SchoolMint.
 The enrollment form will populate automatically in your account for your student(s).
 Information on the second step in registration can be found here.

 We are now accepting applications on a rolling basis toward our wait list.
 If you would like to be placed on the wait list for a possible opening, then please submit an application on our SchoolMint portal.
 Sign Up

 Tulsa Classical Academy will serve students with special needs, English language learners, and those who are economically disadvantaged.
 In addition to believing that classical education is accessible to all, we are required by law to provide services to all students.

 Yes, you must submit an application via SchoolMint if you want your child to attend Tulsa Classical Academy.
 Intent to enroll forms were simply a way for us to assess early interest in the school and begin the process of engaging with families.
 They do not count as applications.

 Admission is not first come first served during the open enrollment period.
-All applications submitted between November 15, 2022, and January 15, 2023, will be placed into the lottery.
+All new student applications submitted between November 15, 2023, and January 15, 2024, will be placed into the lottery.
 The lottery has very specific and in some cases, state-mandated requirements.
 After the lottery, applications will be processed from the waitlist with the same enrollment priorities as the lottery.
 If the waitlist is exhausted, then and only then are applications processed in the order they are received.

-Tulsa Classical Academy will fill approximately 725 seats K-8 in its inaugural year.
+Tulsa Classical Academy will fill approximately 800 seats K-9.